Best time to visit Bali

 Nestled in the heart of Bali, the town of Ubud is renowned for its sprawling rice paddies, lush rainforests, and rejuvenating yoga and wellness retreats.

 The ideal time to come to Ubud is in the dry season, particularly between May and September, when the weather is hot and sunny during the day and cool at night.
 Temperatures typically range between 22°C and 31°C during this time, and it rains 3 days per month on average.
-These conditions are perfect to stroll through the famous Tegallalang Rice Terraces, swim at the Tegenungan Waterfall or watch the monkeys play at the Ubud Monkey Forest.
+These conditions are perfect to stroll through the famous Tegallalang Rice Terraces, swim at the Tegenungan Waterfall or hike the Campuhan Ridge Walk.

 Ubud tends to be quieter from January to April, making it a great time to see the likes of the The Ubud Palace and Tirta Empul temple with fewer crowds.
 Budget-conscious travellers should earmark a visit for February, when prices are often lowest with deals on accommodation.